Hornstrandir Nature Reserve in Iceland

 FIELD MOUSE

-If you look carefully during the summer months you may also find the small field mouse that inhabits the meadows the cover the cliffs and rolling hills of the area.
+If you look carefully during the summer months, you may also find the small field mouse that inhabits the meadows that cover the cliffs and rolling hills of the area.

 Hornstrandir has an abundance of plants, mainly due to the lack of grazing animals since the permanent residents left.
 There are over 250 species of flowering plants and ferns that can be found in the nature reserve.

-Hornstrandir Nature Reserve is only accessible during the summer months (May, June, July and, occasionally, August).
-It is well worth visiting with a local company who can provide support and advice.
+Hornstrandir Nature Reserve is only accessible during the summer months (May, June, July, and, occasionally, August).
+It is well worth visiting with a local company that can provide support and advice.

 Hornstranidr is perfect for those who love to escape into the wilderness.
-There are no roads, shops or permanent homes.
-To visit you need to plan and bring everything with you.
-This includes food, water as well as tents and camp equipment.
+There are no roads, shops, or permanent homes.
+To visit, you need to plan and bring everything with you.
+This includes food and water, as well as tents and camp equipment.

-Hiking is the main reason for visiting with stunning landscapes, wildlife encounters and true wilderness.
+Hiking is the main reason for visiting stunning landscapes, wildlife encounters, and true wilderness.

 HORNSTRANDIR NATURE RESERVE IN THE WINTER